 Step 8.
 Shipping

-If release is on Wednesday, I start shipping the first cards on Friday.
+If the release day is on Wednesday, I start shipping the first cards on Friday.
 At this point, I can only ship single cards, inserts, and team sets because base sets are not ready.
 I will ship again Saturday.
 Sunday evening is when the first batch of set orders has to be ready to move out.
 This means that Friday night, Saturday, and Sunday are all spent sorting those initial 50-100 sets into boxes for shipping late Sunday night.
 Then, I ship every night from there.

 It usually takes me hours each day to ship, and I try to ship everything paid the day before.
 My wife and friend help as well.
 I print the labels through multi-label shipping on Paypal, then put the card with the label.
 My wife will put the card in the package and stick the label on.
 My friend will help boxing the sets and larger orders.

 We usually begin each night sorting (I will list if still needed), and then end it shipping for 3-4 hours.
 Sometimes we rotate nights where one night is sorting sets and shipping singles, and the next night is boxing and shipping singles and sets.
-That second weekend, we ship out the larger orders of three to 50 sets if they have not been shipped already (most smaller orders of ten or less have been during the week).
+That second weekend, we ship out the larger orders of three to 50 sets if they have not been shipped already (most smaller orders of 10 or less have been during the week).
 The next week is dedicated to the massive orders of 100-200 sets so that they can be out by the third weekend at the latest.

 Step 9.
 Following Up on Orders

 Sometimes mistakes happen.
 A card is missing, packages get lost or even damaged.
 I do everything I can to make it right and do so quickly.
-I also email my direct customers and let them know when items shipped and the ask if they were pleased.
+I also email my direct customers and let them know when items shipped and then ask if they were pleased.

 This is a very important thing for me to be available and deliver the best service I can.
 While 99.9% of all transactions run smoothly, you can not please everyone.
 I still try.
 It can make the difference for you too!